 Every fourth for the Fourth!
 What’s that, you say?
 This Independence Day, join WRTI to celebrate our nation’s birthday with a classical playlist not to be missed from 6 AM to 6 PM.
 Every fourth piece (at least!) is by an American composer.

 Love.
 It smacks us in the head, simmers when it’s cooking, and smolders when it’s over.
-The music we associate with love does too.
-We asked WRTI hosts and reporters to give us their takes on the classical music and jazz that fuels the many emotions of love.
+The music we associate with love does, too.
+We asked WRTI hosts to give us their takes on the classical music and jazz that fuels the many emotions of love.